phenax/algebraic-effects/README.md

 ## TODO
 - [x] Add compose or extend functionality to effects and runners
 - [ ] Move global handlers to their own meaningful effect and let people compose it themselves
+- [ ] Understand state effect and find how ae actually works in koka